Nightguards, Mouthguards and Sleep Apnea Appliances in Glenview IL

 Teeth Grinding and TMJ Treatment

 If a patient is diagnosed as grinding or clenching their teeth at night, the most popular treatment is the nightguard.
-Nightguards are made of a stiff acrylic material that is custom-fit to the teeth and prevent the top and bottom teeth from grinding into each other.
+Nightguards are made of a stiff acrylic material that is custom-fit to the teeth and prevents the top and bottom teeth from grinding into each other.
 While nightguards do not prevent the action of grinding, they protect the teeth and dental restorations from wear and fracture.
 If it was determined that any TMJ issues were produced by grinding and clenching teeth at night, the nightguard will also help to reduce the extra stress added to the jaw joint and relieve some of the TMJ symptoms.

 To avoid injuries to your mouth and teeth while playing sports, visit Gallery Park Dental to have an athletic mouthguard made just for you.